Reading is (Still) Fundamental

 MARCH 5, 2009

 Humans tend to have better senses of humor, they like the same foods you do, and when things change they don’t freak out and kill people (usually).
+Human are more fun than robots.

 Stop Banging Your Tanker Corporate Microclimates